 I would like to first say that Mike and I are among the very fortunate few whose insurance actually covers fertility treatment.
 I didn’t realize until we started going through all of this how lucky we are and my heart goes out to anyone who is paying out of pocket for their treatment/meds because I know we wouldn’t be able to afford this if it weren’t for our insurance.

-One of the requirements that our insurance has is that we have to start with the least invasive options first (Intrauterine Insemination, IUI) before we could move on to more invasive options (In Vitro Fertilization, IVF).
+that we have to start with the least invasive options first (Intrauterine Insemination, IUI) before we

 Simply put, IUI involves monitoring and timing your ovulation.
 Once you ovulate, the doctor will inject your partner's sperm into your uterus through a catheter.
 Even on a good day the odds of success for this procedure is only 20% which is pretty similar to the odds that an average couple will conceive on any given month.
 This procedure is usually helpful for couples that have an issue in getting the sperm to meet the egg.